-UI and UX designing have occupied a fair share in the software industry.
-While UI(User Interface) design is developing an aesthetically pleasing interface for the user to interact with a product or a service, UX(User Experience) design focuses on how the user feels about his or her interaction with the interface.
-Proper positioning of buttons in a page to avoid on-click overlaps, simple and understandable product add-on buttons, smooth navigation across the interface are few examples of a smooth UX design product.
+UI and UX designing have occupied a fair share of the software industry.
+While UI(User Interface) design is developing an aesthetically pleasing interface for the user to interact with a product/service, UX(User Experience) design focuses on how the user feels about his or her interaction with the interface.
+Proper positioning of buttons on a page to avoid on-click overlaps, simple and understandable product add-on buttons, and smooth navigation across the interface are a few examples of a smooth UX design product.

-UX research is the process of gathering the needs, behavioral data, queries, expectations and suggestions from the target users in order to analyze and come up with needed solutions.
-UX research plays an important role in the improvement of the designs as well as rectifying mistakes if any.
+UX research is the process of gathering the needs, behavioural data, queries, expectations, and suggestions from the target users in order to analyze and come up with needed solutions.
+UX research plays an important role in the improvement of the designs as well as in rectifying mistakes if any.

 UX research can be classified broadly into two types such as:

-Qualitative research is evaluating the user’s behavior by conducting usability tests, ethnographic studies, surveys, interviews and discussions.
+- Qualitative Research: Qualitative research is evaluating the user’s behaviour by conducting usability tests, ethnographic studies, surveys, interviews, and discussions.
 These facts cannot be computed in numerical terms, but it helps in breaking down complex information.
 It is a cost-effective approach with a huge success rate when implemented properly.

-Quantitative research is an exploratory approach when the researcher generates numerical data or data which can be converted to statistics.
-The methods to collect such data include surveys, longitudinal studies, online polls, website interceptors.
+- Quantitative Research: Quantitative research is an exploratory approach when the researcher generates numerical data or data which can be converted to statistics.
+The methods to collect such data include surveys, longitudinal studies, online polls, and website interceptors.
 It may also involve the usage of analytic tools.